Image supplied by permission

 This course hones delegates’ business writing so that it is well planned, persuasive and makes the key points succinctly.

 The course addresses the importance of focusing on your aim and the audience, and on planning before you start writing.
 It then introduces some important practical principles to improve your writing, and gives plenty of opportunity to practise these, alone and in groups.
-It can include training on the StyleWriter plain language software (see below) for businesses interested in bringing it in.

 Who should attend?